 Candling is another method to identify Natural Pearls.
 The Pearl is held over a concentrated light source or placed on the lens of a flashlight.
 A maglight is perfect for doing this test.
 In thick-skinned Pearls the bead will appear as a dark round smudge.
 A series of parallel stripes will be present in thin-skinned pearls.
 These stripes are growth layers.
 Pearls with these striations have very thin nacre and will therefore not be Natural Pearls.

 Another simple test to help in identifying natural pearls comes to us from the pearl divers themselves.
 It's called - The Touch Test.
 The old pearl divers didn't call Natural Pearls, "cold flames" for nothing.
 If the Pearl in question is a Natural Pearl it will be cool to touch.

-The touch test is a particularly useful in identifying natural pearls set in an antique gold work, in which its impossible to check the drill-hole for nacre thickness or perform the winking test that is useful for a strand of Pearls.
+The touch test is a useful in identifying natural pearls set in antique goldwork, in which it's impossible to check the drill-hole for nacre thickness or perform the winking test that is useful for a strand of Pearls.

-If you have a strand of Pearls you think and hope are Natural Pearls, these tests will give you and indication only and examination using a Jewelers loupe 10x is not enough to authenticate.
-Your pearls should be x-rayed at a gemological laboratory for positive identification.
+If you have a strand of Pearls you think and hope are Natural Pearls, these tests will give you an indication only and examination using a Jewelers loupe 10x is not enough to authenticate.
+Your pearls should be x-rayed at a gemological laboratory for identification.

 Another Natural Pearl test is called the sun test.
 This test involves taking the strand of Pearls out into the sunlight.
 Unless they are very, very expensive, genuine Natural Pearls won't be perfectly matched under the sun.
 You will be able to see variations in their size, shape and color.
 If the Pearls are perfectly matched for size, shape, and color they will not be Natural Pearls.